Tuen Mun Ferry Pier: Service to Macau and pier expansion

 The route connecting Macau's Outer Harbour Ferry Terminal and Tuen Mun Ferry Pier operated by Hong Kong North West Express Ltd. was launched on 15 April 2011.
 Four connections are scheduled daily and each ferry can accommodate up to 278 passengers.
 The Maritime Administration of Macau has granted a 10-year ferry operation licence to North West Express.

-On December 2003, plans for ferry service from Tuen Mun Ferry Pier to Macau began to surface.
+In December 2003, plans for ferry service from Tuen Mun Ferry Pier to Macau began to surface.
 However, in order for this service to begin, expansion of the pier was required which involved converting it from one storey to two storeys, and repainting.

 The application of ferry services between Macau and Tuen Mun was rejected by authorities in Macau in September 2006, citing technical and safety concerns.
 But on 13 January 2011, Hong Kong North West Express Ltd. has been formally issued the licenses to operate regular passenger ferries between Macau’s Outer Harbour Ferry Terminal and the pier of Tuen Mun, yet, the Port Authority of Macau stressed in the press statement that the company must first pass a series of reviews and tests according to international standards before the new route can become operational.

 TurboJet started operating 4 sailings to and from Tuen Mun Pier to Macau on 28 January 2016.

 On January 28, 2020, in view of the spread of the COVID-19 pandemic, the government announced that several cross-border ports, including Tuen Mun Ferry Pier, will suspend their cross-boundary services from midnight on the 30th of the same month.
 However, as on June 1, 2021, the government stated that TurboJET had formally proposed to the government to terminate the relevant lease agreement and returned the Tuen Mun Ferry Terminal to the government on June 8 of the same year, meaning that Tuen Mun to Macau cross-border passenger ferry service will therefore officially end.